nodeca/nodeca-doc/src/documents/n-wire.html.md

 ### Wire.has(channel)

-Returns if `channel` has at least one subscriber with zero priority.
+Returns if `channel` has at least one subscriber with zero priority (main handler, by convention).
 Used by router, to check if server method exits.
 Filters can be added by externals applications, but we should not use chain without "main" method.

 ### Wire.stat()

-Wire statistics (channels, handlers, counters).
+Bus statistics (channels, handlers, counters).